-The SDFI's sales are made to a limited number of parties, with all oil and NGL sold to Statoil.
+The SDFI's sales are made to a limited number of parties, with all oil, NGL and condensate sold to Statoil.
 In accordance with the marketing and sale instruction, financial instruments for the SDFI's operations are purchased from other parties with sound credit ratings.
-Financial instruments are only established with large banks or credit institutions at levels of exposure approved in advance.
+Financial instruments are only established with large banks or financial institutions at levels of exposure approved in advance.
 The SDFI's credit risk in current transactions is accordingly regarded as limited.